kputtur/KiranP-Beavioral-Cloning/writeup_template.md

 The overall strategy for deriving a model architecture was to collect enough data, transform the collected inputs and then apply the correct learning model with good hyper tunable parameters.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model using LENET architecture which did not give good results after enough trials.
+Then I tried using the NVIDIA Model it gave very good results, with both training and validation loss climbing down in the plotted loss chart.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that I used the dropout layers, collected more data, reduced the number of convolutions and then finally added more training to training data set (Which of course worked).

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, At one point of time I saw that even though I converting the images from RGB to HSV, but I am doing this for every image, this caused some issues, more often than not vehicle fell of the track to reduce this I added the actual images to the training track without actually doing any transformation on them.

+One thing I learned is transformation are good for generalization but you can't keep transforming the images and hoping that your generalized model will work on any track.
+You need to process the images as it is and let the Neural network learn from it.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.